adlynadika/GroupA_Section01/README.md

 - Call-to-Action Buttons: Direct access to functionalities such as 'Book Appointment', 'Log In', and 'Register'.
 - Announcements Section: Updates on hospital events, health tips, and news.

-## 3.2 User Authentication

-- Users need to log in with the registered email and password.
-- The registration page allows new users to sign up.

 ## 3.3 Patient Registration